 Lynn spent even more than two years functioning in her neighborhood on land stewardship campaigns, habitat surveillance, remediation, mapping, and security.
 She helped to establish a new Atmosphere Defense Device for the Mohawk Council of Kahnawà: ke and acted as its inaugural Supervisor for five years, before signing up with the Jane Goodall Institute of Canada as Supervisor of Programs, where she sustained the organization’s decolonization goals.

-1 big Bering Sea
+1 big Bering Sea2 native languages

 3 Rose Qagughruk Koonooka